iitzco/tfserve/README.md

 * **What if I don't know the tensor names?**

 > You can use `tfserve.helper.estimate_io_tensors(model_path)` function to get a list of possible input/output tensor names.

+* **What if I want to run multiple inferences at the same time?**

+> You can use `batch=True` when building tfserve.TFServeApp.
+You will then need to handle the batch dimension yourself in the `encode` and `decode` function.

 ## Limitation